BioImageTools/iss-nf/README.md

 ## How to Run the Code

 This section will guide you on how to run the workflow using the mouse brain dataset as an example.
 You can refer to the [mouse brain dataset](https://www.ebi.ac.uk/biostudies/bioimages/studies/S-BSST700) for more context.
+The stitched and registered images can be located within our EMBL cluster under this address: `/g/cba/exchange/iss-nf-data/mouse-brain/`.

 ### Steps to Run the Workflow:

 1. **Prepare Your Dataset**

-   Before running the workflow, ensure that your data is prepared and follows our naming scheme for images (/g/cba/exchange/iss-nf-data/mouse-brain/stitched).
+   Before running the workflow, ensure that your data is prepared and follows our naming scheme for images.
 This ensures the workflow can locate and process your files correctly.
+The naming scheme is structured as: " r#Round_c#ChannelName.tiff "  where `r#` corresponds to the round number and `c#` to the channel name.

 2. **Modify the Configuration Files**